-In their essay "From Things Flow What We Call Time" Timothy Morton writes:
+In his essay "From Things Flow What We Call Time" Timothy Morton writes:

 Again: before it is Nature, ecology is coexistence.
 Ecology is weird because it is the uncanny realisation that there were always already other beings.
 Awareness of ecological beings – a meadow, a city, a coral reef, a microbe – is in a loop.